Freda Robertshaw: Works

 Robertshaw began painting moody landscapes, but turned to more modernist ideas, influenced by school and her surroundings.

 In 1940 she painted Australian Beach Scene (1940), a feminised response to Meere's famous 1940 work Australian Beach Pattern.
 In Robertshaws' work, the gender roles are reversed and women subjects predominate.
 This could reflect the changing Australian society as WWII evolved in 1940.

 In 1940, the arts writer for The Bulletin declared that Robertshaw's nude painting "the best in the show".

 In 1944 (also attributed as 1938), Robertshaw completed a standing nude self-portrait which she submitted to the New South Wales Travelling Art Scholarship competition.
 This was her third and last attempt at the competition.
-The painting reflects her training, with classical modeling, and composition over colour.
+The painting reflects her training, with classical modelling, and composition over colour.
 And at the time there was no controversy about her nudity, probably because the figure is somewhat impassive.

 Robertshaw was the first Australian woman artist to paint a fully nude self-portrait with Standing Nude (1944), which was also her last figure painting, representing her break from Meere's influence.
 Standing Nude was regarded as "the star attraction" of the 2001 Modern Australian Women exhibition, which debuted at the Art Gallery of South Australia.
 After completing this work, Robertshaw left Meere's studio.

 She established a commercial art business but business was not great.
 In 1944 Robertshaw began to work freelance for the advertising firm L. B. Rennie, and she worked for them for the rest of her life.

 Robertshaw returned to painting landscape and later experimented with landscape and surrealism; one of her surrealist works, Composition (1947), was acquired by the National Gallery of Australia.

+In August 2023, The Bushwalkers was identified, having been collected by a grandparent of a family living in the Blue Mountains of New South Wales.
+The family decided it should be donated to the National Gallery of Australia rather than being sold at auction.

 Exhibitions

 Robertshaw exhibited widely including at the New South Wales Society of Artists and the Royal Artists Society.
-Her works have also been included in several major Australian survey exhibitions:
+Her works have also been included in several major Australian survey exhibitions.

 In 2000 and 2001 her work was included in the exhibition Modern Australian Women: Paintings and Prints 1925–1945, developed by the Art Gallery of South Australia and then sent out as a touring exhibition.